rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 Rackspace Cloud Files is a hard disk on the cloud to which you can read and write by using your username and API key credentials.
-It is not as fast as Rackspace Cloud Block Storage, but it is much much bigger.
+It is not as fast as Rackspace Cloud Block Storage, but it is much bigger.

 Rackspace Cloud Files is very similar to the Amazon&reg; Simple Storage Service&reg; (S3&reg;) product.
 It is a very large disk, and you can store a